ucam-department-of-psychiatry/camcops/docs/source/server/server_front_end_admin.rst

 Edit server settings
 ~~~~~~~~~~~~~~~~~~~~

-You can set the server’s master database title here.
-The title is displayed to
+You can edit the following server-wide settings here:

+- The server’s master database title here.
+The title is displayed to all users
-all users using the database.
+  using the database.

 Developer test page
 ~~~~~~~~~~~~~~~~~~~